L2R: Low-Rank and Lipschitz-Controlled Routing for Mixture-of-Experts: Experiments

 \paragraph{Training Dynamics.} Figure~\ref{fig:token_scaling_panels} summarizes training behavior over 10B tokens.
 All routers show smooth and monotonic loss reduction, confirming stable convergence under the OLMoE recipe.
 Throughout training, \method{} consistently attains higher MMLU accuracy and remains competitive on HellaSwag.
 For both C4~\cite{raffel2020exploring} validation CE and training CE, \method{} closely tracks the angle-sensitive baseline (X-MoE) and converges faster than the Linear router, supporting the benefit of stronger angular discrimination for optimization and generalization.
 Finally, in terms of load-balance loss, \method{} achieves faster and lower convergence, indicating more balanced expert utilization and stable routing dynamics.

-\paragraph{Overall Performance.} Table~\ref{tab:main_results} reports downstream evaluation results at 10B tokens. \method{} with the proposed SIPS achieves the best overall score ($43.4$) and ranks first or second on most benchmarks.
+\paragraph{Overall Performance.} Table~\ref{tab:main_results} reports downstream evaluation results at 10B tokens.
+To isolate the effect of SIPS, we apply SIPS directly to the full-rank Linear router without low-rank projection or multi-anchor heads.
+Linear (SIPS) improves the overall score from $40.5$ to $42.1$, showing that SIPS alone can provide a clear gain over dot-product scoring. \method{} with the proposed low-rank routing and SIPS further achieves the best overall score ($43.4$) and ranks first or second on most benchmarks.
 Notably, \method{} yields a substantial gain on MMLU, improving from $22.7$ (Linear) and $24.6$ (X-MoE) to $27.6$, indicating stronger early-stage knowledge recall and reasoning on lightweight probes.
 We also observe an exception on ARC-E, where \method{} trails the Linear router; consistent with the head ablation in Table~\ref{tab:ablation_heads}, the ARC-E drop becomes more pronounced as the number of heads increases, suggesting that the multi-anchor specialization pattern may require longer training to benefit ARC-style multiple-choice questions fully.

 \paragraph{Angle Discrimination vs. Scale Domination.} The results reveal a consistent split between (i) \emph{angle-sensitive} routing and (ii) \emph{unconstrained dot-product} routing.
 Angle-sensitive designs (X-MoE, L2R (Cosine), and \method{} (SIPS)) substantially outperform Linear and L2R (Dot) in overall quality, and also exhibit faster cross-entropy reduction during training (Figure~\ref{fig:token_scaling_panels}), underscoring the importance of angular discrimination for reliable routing.
 Meanwhile, pure cosine scoring eliminates magnitude cues, whereas SIPS retains them with bounded influence.
 This controlled rebalancing yields stronger overall performance over X-MoE and L2R (Cosine), supporting the role of \emph{controlled} magnitude in expressive yet stable expert aggregation.